1051158/aquabots56/README.md

 ANCHOR:

-To flash the anchors it is important that the right anchor number is undefined in (src/Settings.cpp) (line 94, 101, 108, 115).
+To flash the anchors it is important that the right anchor number is uncommented in (src/Settings.cpp) (line 94, 101, 108, 115).
 Check on the back of the 3d-print of the anchor you want to flash which number it contains and uncomment that line.

 Every anchor also has a ANTENNA_DELAY constant.
 The best test results were with the values those constant have at this moment.